openshift-pipelines/pipelines-as-code/README.md

 ### Write Tekton pipeline in `.tekton/` directory

-- Pipelines as code tries to be as close to the tekton template as possible.
+- Pipelines as Code tries to be as close to the tekton template as possible.
   Usually you write your template and save them with a ".yaml" extension  and Pipelines as Code will run them.